jiahaoli57/FinOL/docs/source/api/config.rst

 :Type: str
 :Options: ``Scores``, ``Portfolios``.
-:Description: Specifies the target variable that the economic distillation model is trying to output.
+:Description: Specifies the target variable for the economic distillation model.